It’s no secret that EPROMs have great nostalgic value to me, and even today I include them in my projects where ever I can.

 I decided to build it as an Arduino mega shield, mainly so I could use it on my previously constructed 8086 Arduino contraption (The reason it has a DE-9 RS-232 connector fitted, this board does not have USB to serial like the Arduino)

 Another reason for this form is because if attached to an Arduino, this reduces the overall size even further.

 If you have a sound understanding of how these devices are programmed, are well equipped and have very good soldering and troubleshooting skills – everything you need to build one is provided below.

 Update: I was rather surprised to find that people are actually building these things.
-There are now two others that I am aware of:
+There are now three others that I am aware of:

 If you go to the trouble of building one, let me know about it.
 I enjoy seeing them 😉

 Please see the main project page for more information.

 - Can be downloaded from here.